-TALA’s design process focuses on making affordable, highly wearable activewear that doesn’t break the bank or damage our planet.
-Our priority is creating clothes that you’ll want to wear forever – did you know the average item of clothing in the UK is only worn 7 times, and thrown out after 2.2 years?
-We want to make sure you’ll be loving your clothes for as long as possible, and whilst we recognise that changing consumer habits is no small task, we’re always making improvements in this area.
+Did you know the average item of clothing in the UK is only worn 7 times, and thrown out after 2.2 years?
+We want to make sure you’ll be loving your clothes for as long as possible, and whilst we recognise that keeping up with changing consumer habits is no small task, sustainability will always be at the forefront of every product we create.

-This means finding durable fabrics that move when you move, feel comfy when you’re relaxed, and fit seamlessly into your everyday life.
+This means finding sustainable, durable fabrics that move when you move, feel comfy when you’re relaxing, and fit seamlessly into your everyday life.
 To create a variety of options for everyone, we use a number of different fabrics in our clothes.
-Here are some examples of the fabrics we use - you can find more information about where they’re used on our individual product pages.
+Here are some examples of the recycled, upcycled and natural fabrics we use - you can find more information about where they’re used on our individual product pages.

 Q-Nova uses regenerated waste materials that would otherwise have been disposed of to create lightweight, breathable fabrics.
 The fabric and manufacturing process is controlled to ensure no harmful chemicals are used that would detract from the final sustainability of the product.
 Q-Nova is certified by the Global Recycling Standard (GRS) and EU Ecolabel and its impact measured by the Higg Index, meaning it really is one of the best fabrics for our clothes!
 You can learn more about Q-Nova here.

 Recover® uses textile waste as a raw material resource, reducing the amount of land, water, emissions and chemicals needed to create our clothes.
 Recover Recycled Cotton is the most sustainable cotton solution available today, according to the Higg Materials Sustainability Index.
 They’re also certified by the Global Recycling Standard.
 Read more about the environmental benefits here.